About the Program

 - Connection to the network of CivicSpark alum and AmeriCorps alums

-*The California for All Award is only available to Fellows serving in California for the 11 month term of service
+*The California for All Award is contingent on future funding decisions and only available to Fellows serving in California for the 11 month term of service

 **eligibility and amounts may vary by individual